 Reddit users found the program valuable for networking but criticized Galvanize for poor instruction, with one graduate reporting that “the difference between teaching skills is insane.”

 Depending on your learning style and quantitative background, Galvanize may not be the right fit.
 If this is the case, consider one of the alternatives listed below.

 - One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- Like Galvanize, Lambda School and Coding Dojo offer bootcamps in data science fundamentals and software engineering.
+- Like Galvanize, Zip Code Wilmington, Lambda School, Nucamp, Fullstack Academy, Byte Academy, and Coding Dojo offer bootcamps in data science fundamentals and software engineering.

 - Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.